Stock Watch: Bob Condotta grades the Seahawks in their big win over the 49ers

 RUNNING BACK

 After being held to 75 rushing yards by Carolina, the Seahawks got back on track with the run game against the 49ers.
-Seattle had 168 rushing yards and a 5.8 per carry average.
-It was the eighth time in the last nine weeks the Seahawks had 155 yards or more rushing and will maintain their spot at the top of the NFL in rushing (Seattle is now averaging 148.8 per game).
-Chris Carson led the way with 69 yards, but the nicer sight was a bounceback game for rookie Rashaad Penny, who had 65 yards on seven attempts, including a 20-yard TD.
+Seattle had 168 rushing yards and a 5.8-yard-per-carry average.
+It was the eighth time in the past nine weeks the Seahawks had 155 yards or more rushing and will maintain their spot at the top of the NFL in rushing (Seattle now is averaging 148.8 per game).
+Chris Carson led the way with 69 yards, but the nicer sight was a bounce-back game for rookie Rashaad Penny, who had 65 yards on seven attempts, including a 20-yard touchdown.

 Grade: A.